Teradata/developer-resources/docs/install-ai-unlimited/quickstart/setup-ai-unlimited.md

 For a demo or production installation, the url might or might not include a port.
 :::

 Complete the setup.
-For additional information about certain fields, click a section below.
+For additional information, click a section below.

 ***The content here is for when the information users need is too lengthly for the UI.***